PaulDMooney/testblog/BLOG_2.md

       * It should return the `firstName` and `lastName` concatenated with a space in-between.

 ## Some Dos and Don'ts
+We've gone over the general framework for writing good tests, at least from a structure and output standpoint.
+Let's look at some more specific tidbits as Dos and Don'ts.

 ### Do: Provide contexts which describe preconditions, inputs, and their relationship to each-other

-Look at a test like
+Look at a test structure like
 * PersonService
   * deleteById
     * Given an existing record
       * It should delete the record

 This sounds wrong.
 We know from the description that a record exists and a record is deleted but was it the same record?
 How is it deciding which record to delete?
 Details are missing.
 Clearly there is an input which is not being described here and then there's no relationship described between the input and anything else.
 The improved version of this test would be:
 * PersonService
   * deleteById